rust-lang/blog.rust-lang.org/content/inside-rust/program-management-update-2026-06.md

 ### Help wanted

-We have an analogous page for goals that are [looking for contributors](https://rust-lang.github.io/rust-project-goals/2026/contributors.html).
+We also have a page for goals that are [looking for contributors](https://rust-lang.github.io/rust-project-goals/2026/contributors.html), analogous to the funding page.
 If you're interested in joining an effort, please check it out, and contact the goal owner.

 If your goal needs help, add a `Help wanted` section using the [template](https://github.com/rust-lang/rust-project-goals/blob/a2d4a0ca701794550cb6072ce0ed355c53bb3f83/src/TEMPLATE.md?plain=1#L89).